Statistical Tables | Mortgage News | Foreclosure statistics

 Alternatively, if the property is taken to sale, the bank will place the opening bid.
 If a third party, typically an investor, bids more than the bank's opening bid, the property will be sold to the third party; if not, it will go back to the bank and become part of that bank's REO inventory.

-The total number of properties that have had a notice of default filed decreased by 60.9% compared to last year.
-They were down 13.2% from February.
+The total number of properties that have had a notice of default filed fell by 15.1% compared to last year.
+They were up 2.3% from April.

-The total number of properties scheduled for sale declined by 59.8% year-over-year.
-Properties scheduled for sale dropped 11.7% month-over-month.
+The total number of properties scheduled for sale declined by 46% year-over-year.
+Properties scheduled for sale fell 3% month-over-month.

-The number of properties owned by the banks fell 4.8% from February, and were down 59.8% year-over-year.
-Banks now own about 638 properties in the county.
-At the current rate of sales, this is about a five weeks supply.
-Five to six months supply of total inventory signals a balanced market.
+The number of properties owned by the banks dropped 2.3% from April, and they were down 22.1% year-over-year.
+Banks now own about 429 properties in the county.
+At the current rate of sales, this is about four week's supply.

 For more detailed information on particular Sonoma County neighborhoods, contact me.